 Food size safety varies with age and even a couple of months can make a difference.
 Below is a guide you can use, but follow your gut: if your baby is struggling with a certain food or if it is making you nervous, take the food away and modify it further.

-At 12 months old, your baby can eat modified versions of what you eat (just hold the salt and continue to cook meats and fish well done).
+At 12 months old, your toddler can eat modified versions of what you eat (just hold the salt and continue to cook meats and fish well done).
 If you have not transitioned away from spoon-feeding, aim to do so as soon as possible.
-Hard foods should still be cooked down to a soft consistency and foods should either be served in ruler-thin slices, shreds (such as shredded chicken), or diced into small pieces for your baby to pick up with her fingers or with a fork, which you can pre-load to encourage self-feeding.
+Hard foods should still be cooked down to a soft consistency and foods should either be served in ruler-thin slices, shreds (such as shredded chicken), or diced into small pieces for your toddler to pick up with their fingers or with a fork, which you can pre-load to encourage self-feeding.